Regular practice of Tai Chi can develop:

-It is an ancient, time-tested traditional Chinese method of self-development, and is a subtle blend of the most refined Medical, Meditative and Martial knowledge combining self-discipline, graceful movement and effortless power.
+Tai Chi is a subtle blend of the most refined medical, meditative and martial knowledge combining self-discipline, graceful movement and effortless power.

 Students develop increasing physical and mental skills, as awareness and understanding of all aspects of their self increases.
 You can learn and practise Tai Chi at your individual pace, and, as there are ever-new levels, throughout the rest of your life.
 These disciplines rely on a mindful re-discovery of the body to enrich and inspire one’s experience of any aspect of life.